-Generates enthusiasm for the extra durable material that will stand up to large canine occupants.
-Features a quilted textured for exceptional comfort.
+Generates enthusiasm for the extra-durable material that will stand up to large canine occupants.
+Features a quilted texture for exceptional comfort.
 No-slip backing stays put on most seats.
 Comes in several styles.
-Backed by a lifetime warranty.

 Easy to use and affordable.
 Comes in the option of bench or hammock style.
-Waterproof material is reasonably durable.
+The waterproof material is reasonably durable.
 Easy to spot clean with a damp towel.

 If your fur baby is a regular road warrior, or just an occasional backseat companion, chances are your vehicle could benefit from a car seat cover for pets.
 Shedding, slobbering, clawing, chewing, and nervous accidents are par for the course when traveling with pets, and it can all take a serious toll on your car’s interior.
 Whether its a vexing visit to the vet, a fun-filled trip to the park, or simply a laid-back afternoon cruise, a car seat cover for pets will help keep your upholstery in tip-top shape while offering your furry friend a little extra comfort, too.

 But with so many options available, sifting through the various styles, sizes, materials, and fastening systems can seem like a daunting task.
 Luckily, we’re here to help!